As you probably guessed the title of this post is ironic.

-When a task is risky and tough it is true, as I said before, that the persons involved need the level of mastery adequate to the challenge, need the analytical skills to assess the risks and to figure out the impacts.
+We all agree that when a task is risky and tough the persons working on it need the level of mastery adequate to the challenge, need the analytical skills to assess the risks and to figure out the impacts.

 But most of all they need to be able to act with a little bit of courage.

 If as a manager you don’t praise courage you will get quite often a reaction driven by amigdala: the fly option in the Fight of Flight response.
 No-one will dare to take a risky decision.
 No-one will take the responsibility to work for medium to long term, difficult to assess, results.

 Is Trust a Value or a conscious act?

 There are several common behaviors whose outcome is to challenge acts of courage instead of encourage them: